tanc7/Facerider/README.md

 My advice in determining the correct gateway is to use "traceproto 8.8.8.8" and then follow the route it takes.
 Usually, the gateway is the first hop.

-Sometimes, this may throw a KeyError in Python, because your Wi-Fi Connection is not considered "Default" (because your cell data connection is 'default'), if this happens, simply set AUTO_ACQUIRE_GATEWAY = 0 and manually enter the gateway.